 The amendment is submitted to the Minister for Planning for approval and the minister's consideration and decision.

 Planning authorities must submit documents for approval electronically with the department using the department's online Amendment Tracking System (ATS).

-- Notice is published in the Victoria Government Gazette (see reference documents below).
+Notice of the approval is published in the Victoria Government Gazette